Submitting Work

 Please explore the Video Catalogue for a broader understanding of the kinds of work Vtape represents.

-INVENTORY REQUIREMENT ONCE THE ARTIST IS IN DISTRIBUTION
+INVENTORY REQUIREMENTS ONCE THE ARTIST IS IN DISTRIBUTION

-Vtape requires the following inventory materials before a video can be brought into distribution:
+Vtape requires the following materials before a video can be brought into distribution:

-• Vtape requires an Quicktime ProRes .mov, or the best-quality file you have, to be used as your digital submaster.
-Digital files are used for exhibition, password-protected online previews, and producing Blu-Ray discs/DVDs when needed.
+• a 422 ProRes.mov, to be used as your digital sub-master.
+Digital files are used for exhibition, password-protected online previews, and Blu-Ray discs/DVDs are produced when needed.

 • All artists are asked to provide their own hard drives for the storage of their digital content at Vtape.
 (For detailed technical information regarding digital file submission see appendix below.)